 MICHELLE WONG is an outstanding academic achiever in her school days, being one of the few in the nation to successfully pass the Penilaian Tahap Satu (PTS) or the Level One Evaluation in 1996.
 She was then promoted from Year 3 to Year 5 in her primary education.
 In her secondary education, she scored 7As in the Penilaian Menengah Rendah (PMR) examination and 8As in her Sijil Pelajaran Malaysia (SPM), making her one of the best students for the year.

 She decided to pursue a career in law and studied the LLB Degree with the University of London, United Kingdom.
-She passed with Honours and she proceeded to take the Profession Bar Course and passed the Certificate in Legal Practice in 2011.
+Thereafter, she proceeded to take the Profession Bar Course and completed the Certificate in Legal Practice in 2011 with Second Class Lower Honours.

 She decided to apply for her pupillage at Jerald Gomez & Associates due to its diverse areas of practice and expertise.
 It was one of the better known firms in the country.
 She successfully completed her pupillage and due to her outstanding performance, she was offered a position as a Legal Assistant to the Senior Partner.
 She was admitted as an Advocate and Solicitor of the High Court of Malaya in 2013 and was made a Partner of Messrs Jerald Gomez & Associates in 2018.